SherryXiaoyueLi/-1-1-EA-with-different-heavy-tailed-mutators/README.md

 # OnePlusOneEA with different heavy-tailed mutators
 This is the code for the following paper:

+Xiaoyue Li, Samuel Baguley, and Timo Kötzing.
+Algorithm Performance Comparison of the (1+1) EA with Heavy-Tailed Mutators.
+In: 2025 IEEE Congress on Evolutionary Computation (CEC).
+2025, 1–4. doi: 10.1109/ CEC65147.2025.11042990

 @inproceedings{li2025CEC,
   author    = {Xiaoyue Li and Samuel Baguley and Timo K{\"o}tzing}, title     = {Algorithm Performance Comparison of the (1+1) EA with Heavy-Tailed Mutators},